maygarg28/codequality/README.md

 # codequality
-This projects is a template which need to be followed by other projects to incorporate code quality guidelines
+These projects are templates which need to be followed by other projects to incorporate code quality guidelines